peakflo/pfMCP/src/servers/bluesky/README.md

 2. Click on your **Settings** icon on the bottom of left-side pane, then click on Privacy & Security [Privacy and Security](https://bsky.app/settings/privacy-and-security)
 3. Navigate to the **App Passwords** section
 4. Click on **Add Password**
-5. Enter a name for your app (e.g., "guMCP"), and provide the access for the password
+5. Enter a name for your app (e.g., "pfMCP"), and provide the access for the password
 6. Copy the generated app password and keep it secure.
 You will be prompted to enter this during the authentication step below.

 ### Local Authentication